tamelabe/PostgreSQL_bootcamp/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | SQL, DML, DDL                                                                                              |

-Please add the following constraint rules for existing attributes of the `person_discounts` table.
+Please add the following constraint rules for existing columns of the `person_discounts` table.
 - person_id column should not be NULL (use constraint name `ch_nn_person_id`)
 - pizzeria_id column should not be NULL (use constraint name `ch_nn_pizzeria_id`)
 - discount column should not be NULL (use constraint name `ch_nn_discount`)